Blisters on the feet are commonly caused by tight shoes or wet socks and are a sign of excess friction on a certain area of the foot.

 Athlete’s foot is a fungal skin infection that affects the feet.
 It is associated with blisters that are itchy, and can affect the space between the toes and the bottom or sides of one or both feet.

-What to do: Treatment for athlete‘s foot should be oriented by a dermatologist, who may prescribe antifungal ointments or creams to apply to the affected areas.
+How to heal: Treatment for athlete‘s foot should be oriented by a dermatologist, who may prescribe antifungal ointments or creams to apply to the affected areas.
 In some cases, the doctor may also prescribe oral antifungals.
 Many patients may also benefit from a candida diet, which is made up of foods that strengthen the immune system and prevent further fungal infections.

 11. Epidermolysis bullosa